Bas-Saint-Laurent: Basque people

 Just like the Normands and the Bretons, Basque fishermen started exploiting the marine ressources of the estuary and gulf of the Saint Lawrence in the 16th century.
 Their presence is confirmed as early as the 1520s and becomes more frequent right after the expeditions of Jacques Cartier.

 Around 1560, the Basque own a fleet of a hundred cod-fishers and thirty whalers.
 They first exploit the abundant ressources present in the estuary and the banks of Newfoundland, but around 1570, it seems the reduced numbers of whale colonies push them to search for them all the way to the medium estuary of the Saint Lawrence.

 The hunt is mainly located at the level of the chasse Saguenay fjord.
-L'île aux Basques, located in front of Trois-Pistoles, on the south shore of the Saint Lawrence River, it becomes a privileged place for the Basque to skin the whales captured in the area and melt their fat.
+L'île aux Basques, located in front of Trois-Pistoles, on the south shore of the Saint Lawrence River, it becomes a place for the Basque to skin the whales captured in the area and melt their fat.
 Three furnaces still stand to remind us of this activity.